What is an eye emergency?

 What should you do in an eye emergency?

-Contact your eye doctor or family physician immediately.
+Contact an eye doctor or family physician immediately.

 Most doctors have emergency numbers that you can use after hours, or on weekends.
 If you cannot reach your doctor, go straight to the nearest emergency room.